-In fact some of the best camping in Utah can be found not in campgrounds, but on Federal lands just outside of the Parks.
+In fact some of the best places to camp in Utah can be found not in campgrounds, but on Federal lands just outside of the Parks.
 There is ample space for boondockers near all of the parks and most of it offers tremendous views, a quick entrance to the parks, and most of all…it’s FREE!

 We have not only tried to give you first-hand information about the parks, but also a bit about the local areas, towns, things to do, etc.